The best solar lights in 2026, as tested by our reviews experts

 - Comparatively expensive

-This string of solar fairy lights has 100 white LEDs along 10 metres of wire, which means they’re ideal for running along fences, or using to decorate eating areas.
+This string of solar fairy lights has 100 white LEDs along 10m of wire, which means they’re ideal for running along fences or using to decorate eating areas.
 There’s also two metres of cable between the solar panel and the first LED bulb, so check this provides enough distance if you need to position the panel in the sun and string the lights up in a shady spot.
 We like that it comes with a stake as well as a wall mount, which gives plenty of flexibility when it comes to setting up your solar panel.
 If you have a north-facing garden and charging outdoors is an issue, there’s also a USB cable, which provides enough power for 12 consecutive nights on a single indoor charge.
-While they turn on and off automatically you can also do this manually by using the on/off switch.
+While they turn on and off automatically, you can also do this manually by using the on/off switch.
 As with many fairy lights on test, you can choose between a range of different modes, and these lights offer eight options, from a steady glow to various flashing sequences.
-We also like that they have a power saving mode, which reduces brightness but doubles the runtime during overcast conditions and winter months.
-Despite all the features, these lights are expensive compared to the other options we tested and come with just a year’s warranty.
+We also like that they have a power-saving mode, which reduces brightness but doubles the runtime during overcast conditions and winter months.
+Despite all the features, these lights are expensive compared to the other options we tested and come with just one year’s warranty.

 Dimensions: 10m (8m of lights, 2m from panel to first light)